Hi,

 - 2013-2017: PhD in Neurobiology with Prof. Simon Sprecher, Department of Biology, University of Fribourg (Switzerland).

-- Co-first author in an open-access journal (elife) and collaborated on an international consortium project (Journal of Experimental Biology).
+- Co-first author in an open-access journal (elife) and collaboration on an international consortium project (Journal of Experimental Biology).

 - Volunteering: organized a PhD students’ retreat; 2 days / 1 night for 20 students for CUSO doctoral program.